Resources

 Deficiency of Vitamin B5

 When it comes to vitamin B5, the Recommended Dietary Allowance (RDA) for adults above the age of 19 years is 5mg daily.
 For pregnant and lactating women, the dose increases to 6mg and 7mg daily, respectively.
 As pantothenic acid is found in almost all foods, it's very unlikely for a person to be deficient in this vitamin.
 Its deficiency is rarely seen, except for people who have other nutrition deficiencies in cases of malnutrition.
-Another factor that leads to its deficiency is due to genetic mutations, in which pantothenic acid cannot be synthesised.
+Another factor that leads to its deficiency is genetic mutations that prevent the synthesis of pantothenic acid.

 Symptoms of Vitamin B5 Deficiency